 The driver and co-pilot seats may be independently adjusted to suit individual preference.

-See your chassis manual for instructions on seat adjustments.
+To move the seat forward or backward, lift the slide release paddle, located on the side of the seat, and exert slight body pressure in the direction desired.